 - Travel expenses related to treatment and rehabilitation

 - Return to Work Supplement payments ($5,000 for eligible injured workers)

 Contact Lawyers for Justice, PC Today for a Free Consultation

 If you or a loved on has suffered a workplace injury, contact Lawyers for Justice, PC.
 We can help you get maximum compensation and the benefits you are entitled to.
-Our team also understands how a workplace injury can affect your financial situation, so operate on a contingency fee basis to ease the burden.
+Our team also understands how a workplace injury can affect your financial situation, so we only get paid if you win, which eases the burden.
 Schedule your free case evaluation by calling (818) JUSTICE, 818-587-8423 today!

 YOUR BEST California EMPLOYMENT LAW FIRM

 If you haven’t been paid the wages you deserve, have been harassed at work, or have been wrongfully terminated, we provide the legal advice and representation you need.
 At Lawyers for Justice, PC, our team understands every detail of state and federal labor laws, including the Fair Labor Standards Act (FLSA), which covers minimum wages, overtime pay, and recordkeeping.
 We’ve recovered millions of dollars in damages.
 Our attorneys have taken on the most complex of cases including mass torts and class action lawsuits involving California’s largest employers.